-In this chapter we investigate how ADAM models can be diagnosed and improved.
-The majority of topics will build upon the typical model assumptions discussed in Section 12 of Svetunkov (2021c) textbook.
-Some of the assumptions cannot be diagnosed properly, but for the others there are existing and well established instruments.
-We will consider the following assumptions and discuss how to check whether they are violated or not:
+In this chapter, we investigate how ADAM can be diagnosed and improved.
+Most topics will build upon the typical model assumptions discussed in Subsection 1.4.1 and in Chapter 15 of Svetunkov (2022).
+Some of the assumptions cannot be diagnosed properly, but there are well-established instruments for others.
+All the assumptions about statistical models can be summarised as follows:

 - Model is correctly specified:

 - Residuals are i.i.d.:

 - They are not autocorrelated;